mpopeil/coresresearch/CODE_OF_CONDUCT.md

 A primary goal of CORES Research Group is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of personal background or characteristics.

-Discriminationon the basis of age, ancestry, creed, marital status, race, ethnicity, religion (or lack thereof), national origin, sex, gender, gender identity, gender expression, disability, sexual orientation, genetic information, veteran status, or military service is unlawful and therefore prohibited.
+Discrimination on the basis of age, ancestry, creed, marital status, race, ethnicity, religion (or lack thereof), national origin, sex, gender, gender identity, gender expression, disability, sexual orientation, genetic information, veteran status, or military service is unlawful and therefore prohibited.
 This prohibition applies to all students, faculty, staff, contractors, administrators, trustees, visitors, and volunteers.

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.